 This bullfrog was sitting on the side of a trail in Lake Topanemus Park in Freehold one afternoon.
 I had never shot a frog before and have not since!

 Want more wildlife?
 Check out Wildlife Refuges in New Jersey.

 I was amazed at my skill of getting so close and not scaring it away, only to find out later that the frogs will freeze if they feel threatened and are not near a water source to jump into.
 I could have jumped up and down yelling and he never would have moved….

-Snapping turtles are rather mean and very dangerous and also the most common turtle in the state; I’ve only seen one in the wild once and that was in my own backyard about 25 years ago.
+Snapping turtles are mean, dangerous, while being the most common turtle in the state; I’ve only seen one in the wild and that was in my own backyard about 25 years ago.
 You can also see them swimming around the Great Swamp.

 I don’t come across too many snakes in my travels but when I do they are invariably the harmless garter snake.
 The largest snakes in New Jersey are the Northern Black Racer and Black Rat snake, both can reach more than six feet and are found throughout the state.